gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 The admin can enable this setting to hide the coupon referral when the WooCommerce Points and Rewards setting is enabled.

 **16. Give Special First Purchase Discount**
-With this referral configuration feature of the Coupon Referral Program plugin, the admin can now allow additional discounts on the first referral purchase.
+With this WooCommerce  referral plugin configuration feature of the Coupon Referral Program plugin, the admin can now allow additional discounts on the first referral purchase.

 **17. Customize the Referral Template**
-The admin can customize the referral template by adding the custom CSS code under the Display Configuration Setting.
+The admin can customize the referral template by adding the custom CSS code under the Display Configuration Setting with the referral program for WooCommerce.

 **18. Add the Referral Use Detail on the Order Edit Page** With this feature of the coupon referral program plugin, the admin can also display the name of the “referred by” user on the order edit page while making a referral purchase.

+**19. Limit the Referee Coupon**
+With this feature Limit the referee gets a coupon on the new user signup using him/her referral link.

+**Some More Popular Features**

+* Add the Order ID in the Table for Referral Purchase:
+The coupon reports now have the section to identify the order id for each referral purchase completed in-store.

+* Select Pages Where Referral Button Can Appear:
+The referral button can appear on multiple pages.
+You only need to select the pages where you want to display the button.
+You can also use the shortcode [crp_popup_button] for the same.

+* General Coupon Setting:
+Store owners can specify coupon length and prefix.

+* Create Restriction on Coupon Usage:
+Individual use of discount coupons can be initiated which means the same coupon can’t be used in conjunction with other coupons.
+Moreover, the number of times the same coupon can be used can also be fixed.

+== Compatibilities and Benefits ==

+**1. WooCommerce Points and Rewards:**
+The Coupon Referral Program is now compatible with [**WooCommerce Points and Rewards**](https://woocommerce.com/products/woocommerce-points-and-rewards/).
+Admin can reward their customers with points on referral signup and purchase if they don’t wish to provide coupons.
+It provides the reward points set by the WooCommerce store owner on referral sign-up and purchases.

+== Benefits: ==
+* Provide points to reward referrals.
+* Increases your customers’ interest in your business.
+* Promotes the use of points along with coupons

+>Note: Admin can’t use coupons and points at the same time to reward their customers.
+Along with this, they should have the WooCommerce Points and Rewards plugin in their store, if they wish to use this feature.

+**2. WooCommerce Subscription:**
+On the increasing demand of users, Coupon Referral Program now provides compatibility with [**WooCommerce Subscription**](https://woocommerce.com/products/woocommerce-subscriptions/).
+Now, customers can avail of the coupons they endure in their account (earned by referring) for the renewal of their subscription orders.
+Admin can select whether they want to allow customers to apply single or all coupon codes for the renewal of their subscription.
+This compatibility update can be leveraged only if marketers enable the WooCommerce Subscription option from the settings.

+== Benefits: ==
+* Customers can use coupons to renew their subscription orders.
+* Increases the utilization of coupons in customers’ lives.
+* Admin can attract more users to his e-store.

 == Installation ==